Port Arthur Pipeline – Texas Connector

 Projected Commercial Operation : 2024

-The 27.6-mile northern portion of the proposed Pipeline Project would extend from Vidor in Orange County, TX to the proposed liquefaction project, with the majority of the proposed pipeline co-located with existing energy infrastructure rights-of-way.
+The 27.6-mile northern portion of the proposed PAPTC project would extend from Vidor in Orange County, TX to the proposed liquefaction project, with the majority of the proposed pipeline co-located with existing energy infrastructure rights-of-way.
 The approximately seven-mile southern portion of the proposed Pipeline Project would originate in Cameron Parish, Louisiana on the east bank of Sabine Lake and terminate at the Port Arthur Liquefaction Project.

-The proposed Pipeline Project would interconnect the Port Arthur Liquefaction Project to various intra- and interstate pipelines, providing access to a number of major U.S. natural gas supply basins.
+The proposed PAPTC project would interconnect the Port Arthur Liquefaction Project to various intra- and interstate pipelines, providing access to a number of major U.S. natural gas supply basins.

 Proposed Project Schedule

 Project development and Front End Engineering Design (FEED) activities began in 2014.
 In March 2015, the project initiated pre-filing review with the Federal Energy Regulatory Commission (FERC).

-The submitted a FERC application on November 29,2016 and anticipates FERC authorization by May 2018.
-Construction is expected to begin in the third quarter of 2021, with commercial operations expected to begin in third quarter of 2022.
+The project submitted a FERC application on November 29,2016 and anticipates FERC authorization by December 2018.
+Construction is expected to begin in the third quarter of 2019, with commercial operations expected to begin in fourth quarter of 2023.

 Development of Port Arthur LNG and the Pipeline Project – Texas Connector is contingent upon completing the required commercial agreements, securing all necessary permits and approvals, obtaining financing and incentives, achieving other customary conditions, reaching a final investment decision and other factors associated with the investments.